are they doomed?

 Too bad spoilers don't work here.
 Have another Vaquita.

-10. 3 weeks ago
+10. 8 months ago

 Anonymous

-vaquitas are located in a very tight spot between baja california and the rest of the coutnry, it's almost like a second persian gulf, I wonder if the US is trying to hard to protect them so Mexico is restricted to look for oil in that area
+vaquitas are located in a very tight spot between baja California and the rest of the coutnry, it's almost like a second persian gulf, I wonder if the US is trying to hard to protect them so Mexico is restricted to look for oil in that area

-11. 3 weeks ago
+11. 8 months ago

 Anonymous